Work samples

 The imagery within my paintings is drawn from imagination, medieval landscape and bestiary paintings, and elements of contemporary culture.
 Creatures and forms weave together in strange landscapes.
 Play and humor offset what are otherwise uncertain and daunting paths.

-This painting was acquired by the Commission on the Arts and Humanities of District of Columbia and installed at the DC Wellness Clinic.
+This painting was acquired by the Commission on the Arts and Humanities of District of Columbia and installed at the DC Wellness Center.
 The Center is the only DC government operated clinic that provides free HIV/STD care and treatment services.

-Silence in the Spring, acrylic and gouache painting on canvas, 60"x40", 2022
+Silence in the Spring, acrylic and gouache painting on canvas with 24k gold lettering, 60"x40", 2022

 • Closely, in tight quarters

 Distorted human forms dance within a nebulous environment to a multilayered soundtrack.
 This work is a collaborative project with the Jane Franklin Dance Company.
-Closely, in tight quarters debuted in October 2025 at the SNF Parkway Theater as part of their Windows on North + Charles projection project.
-It is currently on view at the McLean Projects for the Arts (Virginia) in their exhibit PhotoGenesis 2 (November 2025-February 2026).
+Closely, in tight quarters debuted in October 2025 at the SNF Parkway Theater (Baltimore) as part of their Windows on North + Charles projection project.
+It is currently on view at the McLean Projects for the Arts (Virginia) in the exhibit PhotoGenesis 2 (November 2025-February 2026).

 Closely, in tight quarters, video, 1 min 45 sec, 2025